AlaskanTuna/energy-data-logger/USER_MANUAL.md

 1. Access the web dashboard as described in Section 3.1.
 2. Verify the initial status: the "System Status" panel should show **Logger: Inactive**.
 This confirms it is ready for a new session.
+3. Press **Settings** and match the logger settings with the onboard meter's Modbus settings.
-3. Press the **“Log New Data”** button.
+4. Press the **“Log New Data”** button.
-4. The logger will begin its session in the background.
+5. The logger will begin its session in the background.
 The web page will update to show **Logger: Active** and the button text will change to **“Stop Logging”**.
-5. You may now safely disconnect your controller device.
+6. You may now safely disconnect your controller device.
 The logger will continue to run independently.

 ![Energy Data Logger webapp interface (ON).](resources/webapp_on_20250630.png) *Figure 3.2.1.
 Energy Data Logger webapp interface (ON).*